Jessily Crispyn

 Leaky Pipelines and Hidden Figures: How the District’s Lack of Gas Leak Transparency is a Safety Concern

-While gas pipeline leak repairs are on the rise, advocacy groups say not enough progress is being done to prevent potential gas explosions in D.C. neighborhoods before it’s too late.
-I wrote an article about gas pipeline leaks in the D.C. area for my Investigative Broadcast Reporting class.
+While gas pipeline leak repairs are on the rise, advocacy groups say not enough progress is being done to prevent potential gas explosions in DC neighborhoods.
+I wrote an article about gas pipeline leaks in the DC area for my Investigative Broadcast Reporting class.

 Golden Ginkgo